 What is Engie Brasil raising money for?

-Engie Brasil filed to raise up to ten and a half billion reais, near two billion dollars, mainly to buy a forty percent stake in the Jirau hydroelectric plant from its controlling shareholder, bringing the asset into the listed company.
+Engie Brasil filed to raise up to ten and a half billion reais, near two billion dollars.
+The money will mainly buy a forty percent stake in the Jirau hydroelectric plant from its controlling shareholder, bringing the asset into the listed company.

 What does this mean for foreign investors?